Course: “The Dark Night Sky – Serious Questions for Real Astronomers”

 She is a passionate photographer and loves drawing and painting.

 Course: “Electron Control: Understanding and Constructing the Fundamental Digital Circuitry of Computing”

 John Gardner earned physics degrees from Princeton (AB) and the University of Illinois (PhD), and has spent twenty years teaching college physics and ten years teaching high school physics, most recently at a Virginia Academic-Year Governor’s School.
-He specializes in student laboratory experiences and is returning for his fifth year at the Summer Residential Governor’s School at Lynchburg College.
+He specializes in student laboratory experiences and is returning for his fifth year at the Summer Residential Governor’s School at University of Lynchburg.
 In his spare time he enjoys hiking, biking and running Lynchburg’s Blackwater Creek Trail system while listening to audiobooks free on his older sister’s Audible subscription.